arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>Russian forces</strong> launched a drone attack on Kyiv as they continued [to target](https://www.economist.com/ukraines-fateful-winter) Ukrainian infrastructure.
+<strong>Russian forces</strong> launched a drone attack on Kyiv as it continues [to target](https://www.economist.com/ukraines-fateful-winter) Ukrainian infrastructure.
 Ukraine’s air force said it had shot down 30 Iranian-made drones over the capital.
-Earlier Volodymyr Zelensky, Ukraine’s president, said his country was ready for “all possible defence scenarios” as Russian troops prepared to conduct exercises in neighbouring Belarus.
-Vladimir Putin, Russia’s president, will travel to Belarus on Monday for the first time in more than three years as part of a broad “working visit”.
+Earlier Volodymyr Zelensky, <strong>Ukraine’s</strong> president, said his country was ready for “all possible defence scenarios” as Russian troops prepared to conduct exercises in neighbouring <strong>Belarus</strong>.
+Vladimir Putin, Russia’s president, arrived in Belarus on Monday for the first time in more than three years as part of a broad “working visit”.

 <strong>COP15</strong>, the UN’s [biodiversity summit](https://www.economist.com/the-economist-explains/2022/12/09/why-is-there-another-cop-happening), concluded with a historic deal to protect 30% of the planet’s ecosystems by 2030 and raise up to $30bn in annual conservation aid for developing countries.
 The chair of the summit, Huang Runqiu, China’s environment minister, overruled an objection from the Democratic Republic of Congo, which wanted more support for developing countries, to push through the deal.